meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 > Last time we gave an introduction about blockchain.
-Now we will dive deeper in it and will set up our first blockchain, be coding a smart contract, deploying this contract and implementing it with Java.
+Now we will dive deeper in it, set up our first blockchain, be coding a smart contract, deploying this contract and implementing it with Java.
 For this example we won't be deploying it on the Ethereum network, but locally in our development environment.

 # Topics